 The delectation of classic, beautiful songs continued in an arc of chiaroscuro musical settings, including Richard Whiting’s I Can’t Escape From You, Whitney Houston’s I Will Always Love You, Arethra Franklin’s Since You’ve Been Gone, and Moten’s Patti LaBelle inspired version of Over the Rainbow.
 Moten’s performance of her own 90s hit Come In Out Of The Rain was fabulous and showed how an audience could groove from their seats.

-Of special note was Moten’s exquisite, heart-rendering performance of Someone to Watch Over Me.
+Moten’s exquisite, heart-rendering performance of Someone to Watch Over Me was of special note.
 Andy Ezrin’s piano introduction and accompaniment characterized an expressive apotheosis as if exploring introspective elements drawn from the psyche of pianist Bill Evans.
 The pairing of the singer and accompanist was perfect.
 As Bill Evans once noted, “Music should enrich the soul; it should teach spirituality by showing a person a portion of himself that he would not discover otherwise.”
 This and more took place tonight.

 Wendy Moten at Birdland